Analog Devices

 Acquisition in 2016

-Innovasic, Inc. is a semiconductor company based in Albuquerque, New Mexico, that specializes in the design and manufacture of integrated circuits and software solutions tailored for industries with long product life cycles.
-Its product offerings include extended-life processors, industrial Ethernet modules, mixed-signal devices, and various peripherals aimed at sectors such as industrial automation, transportation, aerospace, automotive, medical, and instrumentation.
-Innovasic supplies its products, including pin-compatible integrated circuits and development kits, through a network of distributors and sales representatives across the globe.
-Founded in 1991, the company focuses on providing reliable and long-lasting electronic components to meet the demands of its diverse clientele.
+Innovasic, Inc. is a semiconductor company based in Albuquerque, New Mexico, that specializes in the design and manufacture of integrated circuits and software solutions for industries with long product life-cycles.
+Founded in 1991, the company provides a range of products including extended-life processors, industrial Ethernet modules, reference designs, and mixed-signal devices tailored for embedded communication and control applications.
+Its offerings also encompass module evaluation kits and development kits, catering to sectors such as industrial automation, transportation, aerospace, automotive, medical, and instrumentation.
+Innovasic distributes its products through a network of distributors and sales representatives globally.
+The company operates as a subsidiary of Analog Devices, Inc.

 Linear Technology